Home

 Try new versions for vinaigrette dressings and sauces using simple ingredients we all have on hand.
 Fresh or dried herbs, minced hard boiled egg or diced onion are classic additions.

-Making my own vinaigrette recipe variations gives me the chance to be creative in the kitchen and know I am working with the Creator of the world to bring out out the best in the healthy foods He provides.
+Making my own vinaigrette recipe variations, I am creative in the kitchen and know I am working alongside the true Creator to bring out out the best in the healthy foods He provides.